devoptimist/terraform-aws-chef-automate/README.md

   * SUSE

 ## Usage
+There are two ways to consume this module:

+### 1. Direct
-Copy the terraform.tfvars.example file to terraform.tfvars and fill in the missing variables
+clone the repo from github, copy the terraform.tfvars.example file to terraform.tfvars and fill in the missing variables

-### Example
+#### Example
 ```
 aws_region                          = "eu-west-1"
 aws_profile                         = "testing"